Skip to content

 Undergraduate Students

-Biology Undergraduates at The U
+Biology Undergraduates at the U

 Undergraduates in the School of Biological Sciences have the opportunity to participate in cutting edge research.
 There are approximately 50 research groups whose interests span the breadth of Biological Sciences from molecular-driven benchwork research to fieldwork in ecology.
 Many of the SBS faculty began their careers as undergraduate researchers and research experience is the most important criterion for acceptance into most professional schools throughout the world for postgraduate opportunities.